 - f) Assume that until time $t_0 > 0$, the economy has been in its steady state.
 Then, unexpectedly the government raises the carbon tax to $\tau' > \tau$.
 Illustrate graphically what happens on impact and gradually over time.
-Comment on the effect of the tax rise on investment. - g) Illustrate in another figure the time profiles of K_t and q_t for $t \geq 0$.
+Comment on the effect of the tax rise on investment. - g) Illustrate in another figure the time profiles of K_t and q_t for $t \ge 0$.
 Briefly explain in words. - h) We now go a little outside the present simple model.
 Suppose, that a non-fossil energy source is available whose application requires a lot of specially designed capital equipment.
 Although before the tax rise this alternative technology has not been privately cost-efficient, after the tax rise it is.
 Moreover, the representative firm expects internal positive learning-by-doing effects by adopting the alternative technology.
-Do you think it is possible that the rise in the carbon tax could in this broader setup affect capital investment in an opposite direction to what you found in e)?
-Why or why not?
+Briefly do an informal analysis of how the rise in the carbon tax could in this broader setup affect capital investment.